Cabinet Secretary for Justice

-The Cabinet Secretary for Justice and Home Affairs (Rùnaire a’ Chaibineit airson Ceartas agus Cùisean na Dùthcha), commonly referred to as the Justice Secretary (Rùnaire a' Cheartais), is a position in the cabinet of the Scottish Government.
+The Cabinet Secretary for Justice (Rùnaire a’ Chaibineit airson Ceartas), commonly referred to as the Justice Secretary (Rùnaire a' Cheartais), is a position in the cabinet of the Scottish Government.
 The Cabinet Secretary has overall responsibility for law and order in Scotland.
-The current Cabinet Secretary for Justice is Angela Constance, who was appointed in March 2023.
+The current Cabinet Secretary for Justice is Neil Gray, who was appointed in May 2026.

 The Cabinet Secretary is assisted by the Minister for Victims and Community Safety, Siobhian Brown.

 History

 The position was created in 1999 as the Minister for Justice, with the advent of devolution and the institution of the Scottish Parliament, taking over some of the roles and functions of the former Scottish Office Minister of State for Home Affairs that existed prior to 1999.

 As with the UK Secretary of State for Justice, but unlike some other justice ministers, the Cabinet Secretary does not have any oversight of prosecutions - in Scotland these are handled by the Lord Advocate.